arjunperi/Brick-Breaker-Game/README.md

 	- highScore file that updates everytime a new highscore is reached by appending the file and adding the new highscore to the next line.

 Key/Mouse inputs:
+There are no mouse inputs for this program.
+Key inputs are listed below under cheat keys.
 Cheat keys:
 - Left: moves paddle left (unless at left edge of screen)
 - Right: moves paddle right (unless at right edge of screen)